-3. Full loads make the best use of water-heating energy.
-If proper sorting results in less than full loads, adjust the water level to the size of the load.

-- 4. Avoid rewashing. - Use recommended amount of detergent based on soil level, load size and water hardness.
+- Use hot water only when necessary (heavy or greasy soils, whites, etc.).
+Use cold water for light soils. - 2.
+Full loads make the best use of water-heating energy.
+If proper sorting results in less than full loads, adjust the water level to the size of the load. - 3.
+Avoid rewashing. - Use recommended amount of detergent based on soil level, load size and water hardness.
 See loading information on page 9. - Do not overload the washer.
 See page 11 for loading suggestions. - Use the cycles and wash times recommended for the wash load, fabric type and soil level. - Sort the wash load correctly.
-See "Sorting," page 9.
+See Sorting, page 9.